What is a W-2 form?

 Can I file a 1099 online?

-Yes, you may file 1099's online, however you are required to use IRS-approved software to properly format the file.
-If your accounting or payroll software handles 1099's, it likely includes e-filing.
-If you decide to file by mail, it is important to note that you cannot download and print the form, you must order one from the IRS and remember to include a Form 1096 summary as the form must be machine readable.
-Like W-2's, if you are filing more than 10 forms this year, you must file online.
+If you decide to file by mail, note that you cannot download and print the form—you must order official forms from the IRS and include a Form 1096 summary, as the form must be machine-readable.
+Like W-2s, if you are filing more than 10 forms, you must file electronically.

 Is there a penalty for not filing 1099 or W-2 forms or filing late?

 Yes, the IRS can issue fees and other penalties if you fail to comply with their regulations.
-Your business may be subject to penalties for filing late, filing forms with missing or incorrect information, filing the wrong forms (i.e. filing W-2's for contractors or 1099's for employees), or filing downloaded forms by mail.
-Generally speaking, if you file by mail, you must order the official forms printed by the IRS, not those found online.
+Your business may be subject to penalties for filing late, filing forms with missing or incorrect information, filing the wrong forms (for example, filing W-2s for contractors or 1099s for employees), or using forms that are not official IRS copies when filing by mail.

-There are only a few rare scenarios where you wouldn't need to file a W-2 for an employee, but if you are unsure, ask a tax lawyer or tax pro.
-If you need more time to file, you must send your request for an extension on your 1099 or W-2 deadline by January 31st.
-Note that extension requests are not granted automatically, so you may still be subject to late fees.
+If you need more time to file, you must send your request for an extension on your 1099 or W-2 deadline by January 31.
+Extension requests are not granted automatically, so late fees may still apply.

-In the end, a good rule of thumb is to prepare your W-2's and 1099's well in advance of the deadline and to get tax help from a professional if you have any doubts.
+A good rule of thumb is to prepare your W-2s and 1099s well in advance of the deadline.